Skip to main content

 \begin{equation*} \begin{aligned} x_1'(t) &= g_1\bigl(x_1(t),x_2(t),x_3(t),t\bigr) , \\ x_2'(t) &= g_2\bigl(x_1(t),x_2(t),x_3(t),t\bigr) , \\ x_3'(t) &= g_3\bigl(x_1(t),x_2(t),x_3(t),t\bigr) . \end{aligned} \end{equation*}

-We usually also have an initial condition.
-Just like for single equations, we specify \(x_1\text{,}\) \(x_2\text{,}\) and \(x_3\) for some fixed \(t\text{.}\) For example, \(x_1(0) = a_1\text{,}\) \(x_2(0) = a_2\text{,}\) \(x_3(0) = a_3\text{,}\) where \(a_1\text{,}\) \(a_2\text{,}\) and \(a_3\) are some constants.
-For the second order system, we would also specify the first derivatives at a point.
-If we find a solution with some arbitrary constants in it, where by solving for the constants we find a solution for any initial condition, we call this solution the general solution.
+We may also have an initial condition.
+As for single equations, we specify \(x_1\text{,}\) \(x_2\text{,}\) and \(x_3\) for some fixed \(t\text{.}\) For example, \(x_1(0) = a_1\text{,}\) \(x_2(0) = a_2\text{,}\) \(x_3(0) = a_3\text{,}\) where \(a_1\text{,}\) \(a_2\text{,}\) and \(a_3\) are some constants.
+For a second-order system, we must also specify the first derivatives at the initial point.
+If we find a solution with arbitrary constants in it, where solving for the constants gives a solution for any initial condition, we call this solution the general solution.
 Best to look at a simple example.

 Example 3.1.1.

 Sometimes a system is easy to solve by solving for one variable and then for the second variable.
-Take the first order system
+Take the first-order system

 \begin{equation*} \begin{aligned} y_1' & = y_1 , \\ y_2' & = y_1 - y_2 , \end{aligned} \end{equation*}

 with \(y_1\text{,}\) \(y_2\) as the dependent variables and \(x\) as the independent variable.
-And consider initial conditions \(y_1(0) = 1\text{,}\) \(y_2(0) = 2\text{.}\)
+Consider initial conditions \(y_1(0) = 1\text{,}\) \(y_2(0) = 2\text{.}\)

 We note that \(y_1 = C_1 e^x\) is the general solution of the first equation.
-We then plug this \(y_1\) into the second equation and get the equation \(y_2' = C_1e^x - y_2\text{,}\) which is a linear first order equation that is easily solved for \(y_2\text{.}\) By the method of integrating factor we get
+We then plug this \(y_1\) into the second equation and get the equation \(y_2' = C_1e^x - y_2\text{,}\) which is a linear first-order equation that is easily solved for \(y_2\text{.}\) By the integrating factor method, we get

 \begin{equation*} e^x y_2 = \frac{C_1}{2}e^{2x} + C_2 , \end{equation*}